Orbitz: Milgram v. Orbitz

 In 2009, the state of New Jersey filed a lawsuit against the company alleging violation of their Consumer Fraud Act surrounding events with a Bruce Springsteen concert, where tickets were allegedly offered for sale on their website which did not actually exist.
 The court in Milgram v.
 Orbitz granted summary judgment for Orbitz, finding that Section 230 of the Communications Decency Act preempted the state law consumer fraud claims.

 American Airlines

 In December 2010, American Airlines temporarily ceased offering fares through Orbitz following pressure from American to convince Orbitz to use its AA Direct Connect electronic transaction system.
 AA tried to establish that Direct Connect would have full control over the distribution of its products and reduce GDS segment fees.
 Furthermore, Direct Connect enables AA to sell ancillary services to its customers.
 American was later ordered by an Illinois Court to resume offering fares and flight schedules.
 The court order came only days after American released a video jabbing Orbitz on YouTube.

 Media Matters' "War on Fox"

 Media Matters runs a website called DropFox.com, aiming to get advertisers to boycott Fox News.
-Orbitz initially referred to Media Matters' efforts as a "smear campaign", but agreed, on June 9, 2011, following a three-week campaign by prominent LGBT organizations, to "review the policies and process used to evaluate where advertising is placed".
+Orbitz initially referred to Media Matters' efforts as a "smear campaign".